blairg/hapi-socket-react-boilerplate/README.md

 If you find anything wrong with this repo post them [here please](https://github.com/blairg/hapi-socket-react-boilerplate/issues).

+## Contributing

+Refer to `CONTRIBUTING.md` in the root of this repo.

 ## Todo ✍️

 I've left myself some work to do.
 Look in `todo.md`.